POTIER-ME/PHP-TOTP-2FA/README.md

 # PHP-2FA

-A small php file that indegrate all the necessary for 2FA use in your project
+A small php file that indegrate all the necessary for 2FA (TOTP) use in your project

 ## Getting Started